Categories

 New war and energy alliances over next resource wars

 Preface.
-My greatest existential fear is nuclear war over the remaining resources on earth, since that has the potential of driving us extinct.
-I don’t believe there are enough fossil fuels left to do that via climate change because world … Continue reading
+My greatest fear is nuclear war over the remaining resources on earth, since that has the potential of driving us extinct.
+I don’t believe there are enough fossil fuels left to do that via climate change because world conventional … Continue reading

 Permafrost & lack of gravel will limit arctic natural gas, oil, and coal extraction